casics/nostril/README.md

 Nostril is not fool-proof; **it _will_ generate some false positive and false negatives**.
 This is an unavoidable consequence of the problem domain: without direct knowledge, even a human cannot recognize a real text string in all cases.
 Nostril's default trained system puts emphasis on reducing false positives (i.e., reducing how often it mistakenly labels something as nonsense) rather than false negatives, so it will sometimes report that something is not nonsense when it really is.
 With its default parameter values, on dictionary words (specifically, 218,752 words from `/usr/share/dict/web2`), the default version of `nonsense()` achieves greater than 99.99% accuracy.
 In tests on real identifiers extracted from actual software source code, it achieves 99.94% to 99.96% accuracy; on truly random strings, it achieves 86% accuracy.
 Inspecting the errors shows that most false positives really are quite ambiguous, to the point where most false positives are random-looking, and many false negatives could be plausible identifiers.

 Nostril has been trained using American English words, and is unlikely to work for other languages unchanged.
-However, the underlying framework may work if it were retrained to create a new table of the n-gram frequencies.
+However, the underlying framework may work if it were retrained on different sample inputs.
+Nostril uses uses [n-grams](https://en.wikipedia.org/wiki/N-gram) coupled with a custom [TF-IDF](https://en.wikipedia.org/wiki/Tf–idf) weighting scheme.
+See the subdirectory `training` for the code used to train the system.

 Finally, the algorithm does not perform well on very short text, and by default Nostril imposes a lower length limit of 6 characters &ndash; strings must be longer than 6 characters or else it will raise an exception.